-10 Breeds Most Commonly Mistaken For Pit Bulls
+10 Breeds Most Commonly Mistaken for Pit Bulls

-The truth is that American Pit Bull Terriers are in fact a distinct breed; they are part of a group of working breeds that descended from the Molosser dog.
+The truth is that American pit bull terriers are in fact a distinct breed; they are part of a group of working breeds that descended from the Molosser dog.
 Because of this, they look similar to many other breeds.
-This leads to a lot of misunderstanding about the breed, and sadly it has even led to people losing their beloved pets due to misidentification and breed-specific legislation which targets “types” of dogs.
+Also, the term "pit bull" is often used to refer to many breeds of terriers: American pit bull, the bull, the American Staffordshire, and the Staffordshire bull terriers.
+This leads to a lot of misunderstanding, and sadly it has even led to people losing their beloved pets due to misidentification and breed-specific legislation which targets “types” of dogs.

 10. The American Bulldog

 Generally white or predominantly white with patches of color, these big friendly brutes can weigh in at over 100 pounds.
 A working dog (as all bulldogs are), the American Bulldog is a wonderful family pet equally at home working on a farm or relaxing in an apartment—provided he gets enough exercise and is properly socialized.

 The American bulldog is an accomplished hunting and sport dog and a favorite in the show ring.
 He comes in two types: standard and bully, with the bully type being stockier with a shorter muzzle.